contentful/ui-extensions-sdk/docs/ui-extensions-sdk-frontend.md

 ### `dialogs.openAlert(options)`

-Opens a simple alert window.
-It can be only closed.
+Opens a simple alert window (which can only be closed).
 The method returns a promise always resolving to `true` once the dialog is closed.

 `options` is an object configuring the dialog.
 The available `options` are: